ku-dml/mol-infer/2LCC/Module_2/Constructing_Prediction_Functions/README.md

 ### Preliminary experiment:

-The script `Lasso.py` will automatically search for the best parameter $\lambda$ in Lasso linear regression and output an `.xlsx` file containing detailed results.
+The script `Lasso.py` will automatically search for the best parameter $\lambda$ in Lasso linear regression and output an `.xlsx` file containing the detailed results.

 Usage: